aws-samples/aws-modern-application-workshop/module-2/README.md

 A response showing the same JSON response we received earlier when testing the docker container locally in Cloud9 means your Flask API is up and running on AWS Fargate.

-Be sure to use http://, because https:// will not work.
+>Note: This Network Load Balancer only supports HTTP (http://) requests since no SSL/TLS certificates are installed on it.
+For this tutorial, be sure to submit requests using http:// only, https:// requests will not work properly.

 ### Update Mythical Mysfits to Call the NLB